je-suis-tm/web-scraping/README.md

 `output=[i.text for i in temp]`

-The attribute `find_all` returns all the matched results.
-Note that the second article has a subtitle ‘subscriber only’, we will have a rather longer title for the second article.
+The attribute `find_all` returns all the matched results. `.text` attribute automatically gets all `str` values inside the current tag.
+The second article has a subtitle ‘subscriber only’.
+So we will have a rather longer title for the second article compared to the rest.

 You can refer to <a href= https://github.com/je-suis-tm/web-scraping/blob/master/CME1.py>CME1</a> for more details.
 Please note that CME1 is an outdated script for Chicago Mercantile Exchange.
 Due to the change of the website, you cannot go through HTML parse tree to extract data any more.
 Yet, the concept of HTML parse tree is still applicable to other cases.

 #### 2. JSON (CME2)

 JSON, is the initial for JavaScript Object Notation.
 Like csv, it is another format to store data.
 According to the <a href=https://www.json.org>official website</a> of JSON, it is easy for humans to read and write.
-Pfff, are you fxxking kidding me?
+Pfff, are you fxxking with me?
 If you open JSON with notepad, you will see something like this.

 ![Alt Text](https://github.com/je-suis-tm/web-scraping/blob/master/preview/cme2%20json.PNG)

 Gosh, the structure is messy and I will have a panic attack very soon.
+Duh!
 Just kidding.
 If you are familiar with adjacency list in graph theory, you will find it very easy to understand JSON.
 If not, do not worry, JSON is merely dictionaries inside dictionaries (with some lists as well).
 To navigate through the data structure, all you need to know is the key of the value.

 Reading a JSON file in Python is straight forward.
 There are two ways.

 There is a default package just called json, you can do

 `import json`